 A small number of children, whose needs are complex and long term, may require a greater level of support than that provided at SEN Support from the school's own resources.
-For these children a request will be made to the local authority to conduct an assessment of Education, Health and Care needs.
+For these children a request will be made to the local authority to conduct an Education Health Care Needs Assessment (EHCNA).
 This may result in an Education, Health and Care (EHC) plan being provided.
 This brings together the child's health and social care needs as well as their special educational needs.